 - Users who receive small amounts of in-app currency or premium content learn about their benefits and are more likely to buy IAPs afterward.
 So rewarded ads increase the conversion to payer rate as well as revenues from IAPs.

-Benefits of Rewarded Ads for Advertisers
+Benefits for Advertisers

 For advertisers, rewarded ads also have advantages in comparison to non-rewarded ads: